campusradio/nextcloud/README.md

 # Let's docker 🚀
 docker-compose up -d
+# Wait for 30-60s the DB initialization ⏱
 # localhost:3000 🎉
 ```

 ## Volumes 💾

-Conains all the necessary volumes for persistence, so can be updated without issues.
+Conains all the necessary volumes for persistence, so it can be updated without issues.

 ###### Nextcloud Server